 Yesterday I sat at work, inspired to write about being included in fun things, even though I am pregnant.
 I had one of those moments where the idea came to me (inspired by work events) and I was just determined to write.
-So, I started the draft and then got lost in all of my .
 I promised myself that I would write as soon as I got home.
-That unfortunately was not the case.
+Unfortunately, that was not the case.

 Instead, I came home-feeling all achy- and just tried to get some cooking and dishwashing done.
 I could barely get through dinner when the ache turned into seriously excruciating pain.
 I mean, doubled over, can barely stand up straight, resting isn’t helping pain.
 I tried not to freak out butttttttt, yeah…not happening.
 The water works started and the icing on the cake- I was home alone.
 My husband had to work the night shift with no additional coverage.
 I sat there in pain thinking…well if this is what the real deal is like then feel free to call me a little bitch..cauuussseee…those pains were legit.
 I immediately called the doctor and surprise, surprise, no answer.
 The answering service didn’t even pick up.
 So after a few phone calls to see who could take me, I ended up at the hospital.
 Two monitors, a catheter and various tests later, I found myself being kept over night for monitoring.